Git Branches

 Naming Convention

 Just like we follow conventional commits to create clean commit messages, we also follow a simple structure for name Git branches.
-You should the branch with lower kebab case, prefixed with the branch type.
-For keeping thins simple, we will only use feature and bugfix branches.
+You should name the branch with lower kebab case, prefixed with the branch type.
+To keep things simple, we will only use feature

 Feature Branch